Help with care home costs

 • a child under 16 who is maintained by you

-Someone cannot move into the property with the intention of gaining the disregard for you.
+Someone cannot move into the property to gain the disregard for you.
 If this happens, we will still include its value in the assessment.

 Selling your home